-Summary: (Naruto, Itachi) In a ramen shop like there are so many in the country, a ninja tells the owner about his past, until the person he's waiting will come.
+Summary: (Naruto, Itachi) In one of the many ramen stands of the country, a passing shinobi tells the owner about his past, until the one he's waiting for finally comes for him.
 Or not.

 Disclaimer: I do not own.
 With the direction the manga has taken, I am glad I don't own it.

 The sun had just started to rise, tinging the cold blues of the night with a fiery crimson, and it had yet to warm the air, a light frost coating still covering the grass and the trees.

 Everything around was silent, with only a few birds chirping to welcome the start of a new day.

 The village was still lingering between wake and sleep, in that particular moment where the last shadows of the night retreated in the face of the sun, but the world still looked bleak and sleepy, almost ethereal, and far too quiet.

 At this time few villagers were already awake –those who had to raise early in order to start their daily work were already outside, shivering slightly in the breeze of a winter that was only just now starting to become spring, clothes still heavy and warm, collars lifted up to their ears to protect them from the cold.